bbc/vc2_pseudocode_parser/README.md

 Installation
 ------------

+To install from [PyPI](https://pypi.org/) use:

+    $ pip install vc2_pseudocode_parser

-This software is not currently published on PyPI so it must be installed directly from a checkout of this repository, e.g. using:
+Alternatively, to install directly from a checkout of this repository:

     $ python setup.py install --user

-This software requires Python 3.7 or later.
-It may run under Python 3.6 if the backported `dataclasses` package is installed from PyPI (e.g. `pip install dataclasses`).
+This software requires Python 3.6 or later.

 To enable support for generating Word documents, `python-docx` must also be installed (e.g. using `pip install python-docx`).